Jackson Pollock Paintings

 During his Drip Period, Pollock abandoned the use of titles for his paintings, and instead identified them by number and year.
 Pollock's reason for this was to avoid distracting the viewer with his own personal bias, allowing their own ideas about the painting to come to the fore [source: Columbia University].
 One such numbered painting is "Number 5 1948."
 In many ways, this painting is the archetypal Pollock, with its bold colors, large size (4 feet by 8 feet, or 1.23 meters by 2.44 meters) and frenzy of paint drips.
 Paintings like "Number 5" have led scientists to study Pollock's technique in terms of fractals, mathematical ratios considered to be perfect and found most often in nature.
 Mathematicians have been able to chart the evolution of Pollock's drip technique using fractals, accurately authenticating and dating the paintings based on the mathematics hidden within [source: Connor].
 Currently, "Number 5 1948" is owned by a private collector.

-For lots more information on Jackson Pollock and other influential artists, see the links on the next page.
+For lots more information on Jackson Pollock and other influential artists, see the links below.

 Related HowStuffWorks Articles